BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Lets exemine the components of this strategy:
 - The CS implements the factory and the strategy patterns.
-- The client needs to define the factory method creating the Bind type object (e.g. Bind_Panel) within each CS type (e.g. EO_Panel).
+- The client needs to define the factory method creating the Bind type object (e.g. Bind_Panel) within each CS type (e.g. CS_EO_Panel).
 - The client needs to define a Bind class for each CS type which is almost a copy of the original CS class.
 - The client needs to implement the pybind11 interface for each CS class.
 - The client needs to implement the SP processes.